 At the same time, 11.22.3.3.1 states that “A STA that encounters an unknown or reserved ANQP Info ID value in a GAS frame (see 9-364) received without error shall ignore that ANQP Info ID and shall parse any remaining ANQP Info IDs.
 A STA that encounters an unknown vendor-specific OI field or subfield in a GAS frame (see 9-364) received without error shall ignore that field or subfield respectively, and shall parse any remaining fields or subfields for additional information with recognizable field or subfield values.“, which conveys the impression that it is normal for an AP to respond with elements that the STA did not ask for.

-It may be useful to clarify that the AP only needs to respond to the requested elements, and does not need to send all the supported elements (including those that were not asked for).
+It may be useful to clarify that the AP only needs to respond to the requested elements, and should not to send all the supported elements (including those that were not asked for).

 Potential Solution: